-Aim Low anterior resection syndrome (LARS) is pragmatically defined as disordered bowel function after rectal resection leading to a detriment in quality of life.
+BACKGROUND: Low anterior resection syndrome is pragmatically defined as disordered bowel function after rectal resection leading to a detriment in quality of life.
 This broad characterization does not allow for precise estimates of prevalence.
-The LARS score was designed as a simple tool for clinical evaluation of LARS.
-Although the LARS score has good clinical utility, it may not capture all important aspects that patients may experience.
-The aim of this collaboration was to develop an international consensus definition of LARS that encompasses all aspects of the condition and is informed by all stakeholders.
+The low anterior resection syndrome score was designed as a simple tool for clinical evaluation of low anterior resection syndrome.
+Although the low anterior resection syndrome score has good clinical utility, it may not capture all important aspects that patients may experience.